Early Oral-Motor Skills: Healthy, Happy Mouths and Faces

 • The links to some of the products in this article are intended as examples only; these products are not necessarily better than other similar options, and there is no promotional connection to the products linked in this article.

-Let’s Look at Some Common Oral-Motor Items:
+Let’s Look at Some Common Oral-Motor Skills Items:

 • Most therapists and dentists recommend being done with the pacifier by 12 months of age.
 Some recommend a range of 12-15 months for realistic goals.